-Social work values and professional conduct are at the heart of what HPU teaches in its School of Social Work.
-The most widely used statement of social work values and professional conduct is the Code of Ethics of the National Association of Social Workers (NASW).
-Hence, HPU social work students are responsible for understanding and adhering to the NASW Code of Ethics, whether they are NASW members or not.
-Performance standards for students in the HPU School of Social Work are divided into four general areas:
+Social work values and professional conduct are at the heart of the conceptual framework and commitment of HPU's MSW Program.
+Because the most widely used statement of social work values and professional conduct is the Code of Ethics of the National Association of Social Workers (NASW), HPU social work students are responsible for understanding and adhering to the NASW Code of Ethics, whether they are NASW members or not.
+Performance standards for students in the HPU MSW Program are divided into four general areas:

-- Area I: Basic capacity to acquire professional skills - Area II: Mental and emotional abilities - Area III: Professional commitment, behavior, and awareness - Area IV: Scholastic (Academic) Performance
+Area I: Basic capacity to acquire professional skills

+Area II: Mental and emotional abilities

+Area III: Professional commitment, behavior, and awareness

+Area IV: Scholastic (Academic) Performance

 These Performance Standards apply to all social work students accepted into the HPU School of Social Work.
-They are in addition to the HPU's Code of Student Conduct described in the University's Student Handbook.
-The ultimate goal of the performance standards is to help students become successful social work professionals in preparation for a profession which holds high standards and because the School of Social Work has a responsibility to the community and students' present/future clients, as well as to one another.
-Therefore, the faculty will observe and evaluate students' professional behavior and attitudes, in addition to what material students learn.
+They are in addition to HPU's Code of Student Conduct described in the University's Student Handbook.
+The ultimate goal of the performance standards is to help students prepare academically and professionally to become successful social work professionals in the community.
+Therefore, the faculty observes and evaluates students' academic performance in terms of materials they learn and professional behavior and attitudes in the classroom and field.
 In some cases, the standards may lead to a decision that social work is not the right profession for the student.